CAST & SYNOPSIS

 SYNOPSIS

-Democracy: An American Musical is a bold and uplifting original musical that celebrates democracy while
+Democracy: An American Musical is a bold, original work that transforms the stage into a civic forum

-ACT I: PEOPLE opens with “Power to the People,” a rousing invocation of democracy’s original promise,
+ACT I: THE PEOPLE begins with “Power to the People,” a song inspired by the original meaning